Chicago Breast Augmentation at MAE Plastic Surgery

-- Round breast implants – are preferred by most plastic surgeons because they’re easy to insert and have a lower revision rate.
-If the implant rotates after placement, the shape does not change due to it being round.
+Preferred by most plastic surgeons, round implants are easy to insert and have a lower revision rate.
+If the implant rotates after placement, overall aesthetics do not change.

-- Teardrop (anatomic) breast implants – have a more natural shape.
-If these breast implants shift or rotate after placement, it could distort the symmetry and a revision would be needed.
-These shapes are popular with patients whose breasts have suffered from pregnancy, breast feeding, or massive weight loss.
-Teardrop implants have come a long way since their initial form.
-Texturing has been added to reduce rotation, which was the main problem with teardrop implants of the past.
+Teardrop implants have a natural shape and are popular with patients whose breasts have been affected by pregnancy, breastfeeding, or massive weight loss.
+Teardrop implants can also be textured to reduce rotation, which was the main problem with teardrop implants of the past.

-This is the most commonly used incision, especially if silicone implants are used.
-Our surgeons prefer this choice because there is a decreased risk of malposition of the implants, less risk of loss of sensation to the nipple, and a decreased risk of developing capsular contracture.
-Additionally, since this incision has been used for decades in the U.S., overall complication risk is highly unlikely.
-The inframammary incision is made under the fold of the breast, where the scar is largely hidden.
+This is the most common incision, especially for silicone implants.
+Our surgeons prefer this approach because there is a decreased risk of improper implant positioning, loss of nipple sensation, and capsular contracture.
+Since this incision has been used for decades in the U.S., overall complication risk is highly unlikely.
+The inframammary incision is made under the fold of the breast, where the scar is well-hidden.

-This helps the surgeon visualize any blood vessels that need to be coagulated and aids in development of the pocket in which the implant is inserted.
-Because the incision location is remote in this case, it’s easier to place a saline implant that is filled after insertion, versus a silicone gel implant.
+The endoscope also helps the surgeon visualize any blood vessels that need to be coagulated to aid in successful implant placement.
+Because the incision location is discreet it’s easier to place a saline implant that is filled after insertion, versus a silicone gel implant.

 This incision is made along the lower edge of the areolas.
 Due to the positioning on the edge of the darker skin, the incision is barely visible when healed.
-The disadvantage of a peri-areolar incision is that it may cause loss of sensation in the nipples, and may cause a complete inability to breastfeed in the future.
+This approach may cause loss of nipple sensation and breastfeeding complications, which is why it needs to be carefully considered by the doctor and patient.

 Implant Placement Options